andrewbihl/bsed/README.md

  ## Use the -t flag to learn or debug

- Any command can be executed with the -t flag and the command translation will be printed.
+ Any command can be run with the -t flag and the command translation will be printed (not executed).

  This is nice to debug
  regex, build up  more complex queries, or just learn some Perl through examples.
 Without having to remember Perl from